efredericks/CloudAppsDev/_posts/7-APIs.md

 ## Cloud Endpoints

 Time to look at what is available to us in the cloud!
-Figure X (c/o Google) demonstrates Cloud Endpoints, their approach for handling cloud-based APIs.
+Figure 4 (c/o Google) demonstrates Cloud Endpoints, their approach for handling cloud-based APIs.
 In this figure you see what is available via Endpoints.

 ![Cloud Endpoints help you create and maintain APIs](/CloudAppsDev/assets/images/7-endpoints.png "Cloud Endpoints help you create and maintain APIs")

-> Figure X: Cloud Endpoints help you create and maintain APIs
+> Figure 4: Cloud Endpoints help you create and maintain APIs

 Here, you see the concerns described above, fully managed.
 You can generate keys for authentication/authorization, handle scalability concerns, monitor/log your API, and integrate with the various API specifications available.
 Now, you can use whatever API framework/implementation that you wish, however using a service such as Endpoints can significantly speed up your development process.

 > Note: AWS' version is called '[Service Endpoints](https://docs.aws.amazon.com/govcloud-us/latest/UserGuide/using-govcloud-endpoints.html)' and Azure calls it '[API Management](https://azure.microsoft.com/en-us/services/api-management/).'

-Figure X (c/o Google) demonstrates how they (i.e., Cloud Endpoints) fit into the general Google Cloud ecosystem.
+Figure 5 (c/o Google) demonstrates how they (i.e., Cloud Endpoints) fit into the general Google Cloud ecosystem.
 Essentially, consider Endpoints (or similar) a cloud service for interacting with your cloud services.

 ![Where Cloud Endpoints fit](/CloudAppsDev/assets/images/7-endpoints2.png "Where Cloud Endpoints fit")

-> Figure X: Where Cloud Endpoints fit
+> Figure 5: Where Cloud Endpoints fit

 Let's get some practical experience.